 Review summary: Canon 300D vs Nikon D90

 So what is the bottom line?
-Is the Canon 300D better than the Nikon D90 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon 300D and the Nikon D90?
+Below is a summary of the relative strengths of each of the two contestants.

 - More affordable: Was introduced into a lower priced category (31 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in August 2003).

 - More detail: Has more megapixels (12.2 vs 6.3MP), which boosts linear resolution by 39%.

 - Better image quality: Scores substantially higher (18 points) in the DXO overall evaluation.

 - Richer colors: Generates noticeably more natural colors (1.7 bits more color depth).

 - More dynamic range: Captures a broader range of light and dark details (1.7 EV of extra DR).

 - Better low-light sensitivity: Can shoot in dim conditions (0.8 stops ISO advantage).

 - Broader imaging potential: Can capture not only stills but also 720/24p video.